acojha/Tutorial/README.md

 # Tutorial

-This my first encounter with Github
+This is my first encounter with Github